How to Hire a Full-Stack Developer for Your Startup

 Where is the best place to hire full-stack developers?

-Depends on your technical oversight.
-Non-technical founders benefit from agencies with built-in PM and QA.
-Technical founders can use Toptal (top 3%) or Arc.dev (top 2%).
-For tasks under $15K, Upwork works if you can evaluate code yourself.
+The best channel depends on your technical ability and budget.
+Non-technical founders benefit most from software agencies with built-in project management, design, and QA.
+Technical founders who can review code get strong results from vetted platforms like Toptal (top 3% acceptance) or Arc.dev (top 2%).
+For discrete tasks under $15K, Upwork works if you can evaluate code quality yourself.
+Staff augmentation suits post-MVP startups adding capacity at $3K–$8K/month per developer.
+Direct hiring ($130K–$200K+/yr in the US) only makes sense after product-market fit is confirmed.

 Should I hire a freelancer or an agency for my startup?